victordmitrievny/whatthefood/README.md

 11. The program passes the resulting HTML table back to Javascript on the front-end
 12. Javascript generates the table passed from the back-end and updates the overall HTML layout and CSS styles

-13.* The program then is deployed on Heroku, alongside the SQL database I've created for this project
+13.* The program is then deployed on Heroku, alongside the SQL database created for this project